 In that sentence, we included a link to Shopify, the business that we’re making reference to, and that’s a backlink for Shopify.

-Any link to another website that a site includes anywhere on their webpages is considered a backlink.
-As a website, your goal is to get quality (more on that soon) backlinks from other websites because it increases your credibility in the eyes of search engines and thus increases your chances for ranking as a search result when appropriate.
+Any link from another website to yours is considered a backlink to your site.
+Any link on your website to another page on your website is called an internal link.
+As a website, your goal is to get quality (more on that soon) backlinks from other websites because it increases your website value, so you increase your ranking position in search results.

 Why Backlinks are Important